Trajectory-based models in strong-field physics: Trajectory-based simulations of frustrated tunneling ionization

 A 3D semiclassical model of triple ionization and frustrated triple ionization of the linear HeH$_{2}^{+}$ molecule was developed in Ref.~\cite{Emma2021}.
 This model fully accounts for the Coulomb singularities, and it avoids unphysical autoionization by switching off the Coulomb force between two bound electrons.
 The Coulomb force is then switched on when the motion of one of the electrons is mainly determined by the laser field.
 The corresponding criteria were formulated \cite{Emma2021}.
 By using this model, both triple and frustrated triple ionization were investigated in Ref.~\cite{Emma2021}.
 In the process of frustrated triple ionization (FTI), two electrons are released from an atom or molecule while the third one remains bound, populating a Rydberg state.
 It is found that similar to the FDI process, two different pathways dominate in FTI.
 It is also more probable that the electron bound in a Rydberg state is more likely attached to He$^{2+}$ \cite{Emma2021}.
 It is shown that electronic correlation is weak in both triple ionization and FTI.

 The approach \cite{Emma2021} was further modified and generalized to the case of three-electron atoms in Ref.~\cite{Emma2022}.
 More specifically, the interaction between a pair of bound electrons is described by an effective Coulomb potential \cite{Montemayor1989}.
 Simultaneously, the Coulomb interaction between the electrons that are not bound is fully taken into account.
 Therefore, the model \cite{Emma2022} is referred to as effective Coulomb potential for bound-bound electrons (ECBB).
 An efficient set of criteria that are capable of determining whether an electron is bound or ``quasifree" during time propagation (i.e., on the fly) was developed in Ref.~\cite{Emma2022}.
 The ECBB model can be used for studies of atoms with more than three electrons.
-It should be mentioned that the model is formulated in the nondipole approximation, i.e., it accounts for the magnetic component of the Lorentz force.
+The model is formulated within the nondipole approximation, incorporating the magnetic component of the Lorentz force.
 The ECBB model was applied to triple and double ionization of the Ar atom by a strong few-cycle laser pulse.
 It is found that predictions of the model are in good agreement with experimental results for double ionization of Ar \cite{Chen2017}.